Pyrdacor/Ambermoon/FileSpecs/Graphics.md

 Chunk62Plane0 Chunk62Plane1 Chunk62Plane2 Chunk62Plane3 Chunk63Plane0 Chunk63Plane1 Chunk63Plane2 Chunk63Plane3
 ```

-I guess this was done to achieve better compression for large textures.
-The 4 planes always form a dword (32 bit value).

-Note: Floor textures don't use this format.
-They use the normal 4 bit palette format without the 8 pixel packing.
+I guess this was done because walls and objects are drawn in slices (raycast rendering) and so they used pieces of 8x1 pixels and stored them this way.
+This would also explain why ceiling and floors don't use this format.
+They use the normal 4-bit format instead.

 Note: If the graphic width is not a multiple of 8 there are additional unused bits per scan line that must be skipped on loading.
 There is at least one object graphic where this is true in Ambermoon (texture index 90 has a width of 47 and therefore 1 additional unused bit per row).

 ### Example data (not packed)

-The first pixel line (4 bytes, each digit/letter is a bit):
+The first pixel row (4 bytes, each digit/letter is a bit):

 01234567 ABCDEFGH IJKLMNOP QRSTUVWX